Classic 10 Day Northern Lights Self Drive Tour of the Complete Ring Road of Iceland

-On a self drive tour, you have full control over where you go, what you see and how long you spend at each location.
+On a self-drive tour, you have complete control over where you go, what you see, and how long you spend at each location.
 It's the perfect solution for those wanting total freedom to explore Iceland.
 To help guide you, we will provide you with a personal itinerary for this tour with all of the main attractions and several lesser-known locations, away from the crowds.

 If you'd like to make your trip extra special and full of Icelandic experiences, you can always add some more adventure to your journey.
-Throughout the booking process, you can add on tours such as dog sledding across a wintry tundra, take a challenge with a glacier hike and zoom across the top of some of Iceland's glaciers on a snowmobile.
-If you visit between November and March, you will also have the rare opportunity to take a trip into an authentic blue ice cave.
+Throughout the booking process, you can add on tours such as dog sledding across a wintry tundra, taking a challenge with a glacier hike, and zooming across the top of some of Iceland's glaciers on a snowmobile.
+If you visit between October and March, you will also have the rare opportunity to take a trip into an authentic blue ice cave.

-Travelling around Iceland in winter will expose you to an incredible wonderland of snowy terrain.
+Traveling around Iceland in winter will expose you to an incredible wonderland of snowy terrain.
 It does, however, make driving a challenge for those without experience on icy roads.
-This tour, therefore, should only be booked if the group you are travelling with has a confident driver, preferably with experience under similar conditions.
+This tour, therefore, should only be booked if the group you are traveling with has a confident driver, preferably with experience under similar conditions.

 Don't miss out on this Icelandic adventure.
 Book now to create the winter holiday of a lifetime.

 Check availability by choosing a date and book your Iceland adventure now.

 You will arrive in Iceland via Keflavík International Airport, find your vehicle, and head on out to the dark lava field of the Reykjanes Peninsula in the direction of Iceland's capital, Reykjavík.